Search Site

 Please note that this transcript was auto-generated.
 We apologize for any minor errors in spelling or grammar.

-Most people have heard of athletic scholarships or academic scholarships.
-These are examples of financial aid that unlike loans do not have to be repaid.
+Hi everyone.
+Jonathan here from Mifa, and today we’re talking about everyone’s favorite topic, scholarships.
+Most people have heard of scholarships.
+They’re a type of financial aid that unlike loans, do not have to be repaid.
 So how do you find them?
 Many scholarships come from colleges and universities.
-Now, sometimes you’ll have to specifically apply for a college’s scholarship.

-Oftentimes, all you have to do is fill out the forms that are normally required during the financial aid process for scholarships outside of college.
-We recommend looking at two different levels, local and national.
-Many local scholarships are offered by small businesses or organizations like the Elks.
+Oftentimes, all you have to do is fill out the forms that are normally required during the admissions and financial aid process, but sometimes you’ll have to specifically apply for a college’s scholarship with a separate application for scholarships outside of college.
+We recommend looking at two different levels.